 One of the main features of micro-credentials is that course providers are required to understand the reasons why someone would take a micro-credential course.
 The GGP clearly states in their justification that “micro-credentials should be designed and delivered in response to demands of learners from employers or industries”.

 Q2: Are the course(s) small (bite-sized) and stackable?

 Action: Build focused micro-credentials with clear outcomes.

-The GGP states that one of the principles of a good micro-credential is being able to clearly state the course outcomes.
-This is especially important if course providers are curating or re-purposing an accredited course to a micro-credential.
+The GGP states that one of the principles of a good micro-credential course is being able to clearly state the course outcomes.
+This is especially important if course providers are curating or re-purposing an accredited course into a micro-credential course.

 In their approach, course providers would need to give a clear mapping of the outcomes with demand-driven competencies.
 This empowers the learner to make informed decisions on exactly which micro-credentials they need.

 Course providers will start to connect micro-credentials to concrete career pathways and to inform candidates about what they will gain, and why it is a valuable skill to acquire, before joining the course.